na-na-hi/renget/archive/vpmdcloverpb.md

 > The glue and heart of Team Gumbo, Cheesecake is a happy-go-lucky little guy who is always up for some fun.
 He may be a little naive at times, but he's as sweet as his namesake and always willing to help.
 >Despite growing up pretty much an outcast in his family due to his odd coloring, he never let that bring him down and struck out on his own as soon as he was able.
 > - Loves sweet treats.
+> - **Moveset:** Water Gun, Mud Bomb, Slam, Earth Power
 > - **Held Item:** Lucky Ribbon (worn as a scarf)
 > - **Special Identifier:** Skin is a patchy combination of normal and shiny Wooper coloration.

 >Apple, Politoed (F), Timid
 > Apple is a nervous gal with a Southern accent who often worries over her smaller teammate.
 Though she is soft-spoken, she is protective of Cheesecake and almost sees him as a little brother.
 This is the original reason she decided to form Team Gumbo with him, to keep him safe.
 > Apparently lost her memory, but she doesn't seem to think she's a human.
 Remembers living in an area made of swamps and overgrown forests, and being raised in a culture equivalent to cajuns in the human world, but not much else.
-> - Holds the team's item bag
+> - Plays the accordion.
+> - **Moveset:** Bubblebeam, Hypnosis, Double Slap, Rain Dance
-> - **Held Item:** Pecha Scarf
+> - **Held Item:** Pecha Scarf; holds the team's item bag.
 > - **Special Identifier:** Has freckles across her face (cheeks, nose, under eyes) and on her knees and elbows.

 >Etouffee, Corphish (M), Hasty/Rash
 > A former outlaw assigned to Team Gumbo for "rehabilitation", the grumpy crawfish has a soft spot for Cheesecake and they share the sort of friendship said to have once been seen between an outlaw Armaldo and a young Igglybuff.
-However, he is quick to anger and a bit selfish, often butting heads with Apple.
+However, he can be quick to anger and a bit selfish, often butting heads with Apple.
 The two personalities clashing is the reason for his nickname; during a tiff between Etouffee and Apple, the frog Pokemon made a vague threat to make an etouffee out of the crustacean, and since then Cheesecake obliviously started calling him "Etouffee."
 No one knows Etouffee's real name, if he has one.
+> - Likes to mess with Apple.
+A bit snarky.
+> - **Moveset:** Vicegrip, Night Slash, Crabhammer, Dragon Dance
 > - **Held Item:** Fierce Bandanna (tied on his arm, between his claw and body)
 > - **Special Identifier:** Has a broken middle horn, a scar on his right "cheek", and another scar across his left eye.
 Has various smaller scratches in various places.